DaChoco/MangaBooru/README.md

 * **HTML** and **Plain CSS** will be used for all the design/styling
 * **MySQL** will be used for the database

+# Things to do
+* Make return images route only return unique tag names
+* Style the footer
+* Making an account page (and account menu)
+* All tags page
+* -Further down the line: Parameterized routing per page/image

 # Features
 * Coming soon